postkomik/postkomik.github.io/_posts/2021-01-28-Blog-for-fun.md

 Another important factor for advertisers is the focus of the blog.
-Advertisers are more likely to purchase advertising space from a blog with a specific focus of interest to the advertisers target audience.
+Advertisers are more likely to purchase advertising space from a blog with a specific focus of interest to the advertisers target audience.
 Like the examples listed previously of magazines for parents and runners, advertisers want to advertise on a blog which is already reaching the same target audience.